The most common thing people have is a necklace, with a crystal-like pendant that glows in the vicinity of the destined Half.

 I was numb.
 I didn't know what to feel at all.
 But there was this horrifying feeling set in my mind and a knot in my gut that told me that I would have the same fate, no matter how many times I shook it off or got reassurance from my friends who already did have their Half.

 I envied those who found their love more than I'd like to admit, but my role model, my aunt Janice, lived for forty-five years without her Half.

 According to her, "Forging your own piece to yourself is better than sitting around and waiting for it to come running into your arms and sweeping you away from your troubles."

 I really want to take her advice and shout, "Blasphemy!", like she did; but when you watch all your friends find their Half and attend their wedding mere months later while you're halfway through your twenty-fifth year with no hope of finding your Half, you'd want to take the easy way out too like Jupiter did.

-But one thing about Ginevra Morgenstern is that she does not take the easy way out.
+But there's one thing about Ginevra Morgenstern.
+She does not take the easy way out.